 T. Pietzsch, L. Duso, and C. Zechner, Compartor: a toolbox for the automatic generation of moment equations for dynamic compartment populations.
 Bioinformatics, 2021.
 37(17): p.
 2782-2784.

 Bottom-up approaches to study noise in cell communities.
 Cell-to-cell communication allows cells to behave collectively in the presence of population and environmental noise.
 Understanding the interplay between noise and cell-to-cell communication is an important problem, which is challenging to address in living systems.
 In collaboration with the Tang lab, we use artificial cell-like compartments in combination and stochastic modeling to study how communication affects noise in a minimal gene expression system.

-Team: David, Tang lab
+Collaborators: Tang lab

 Signal processing by gene promoters.
 Cells encode different environmental stresses and signals in the temporal activation dynamics of transcription factors.
 In this project, we use Bayesian inference in combination with high-throughput single-cell gene expression data to understand how different gene promoters decode these dynamic transcription factor profiles and convert them into distinct gene expression responses.